 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.

-Ask your doctor or pharmacist to answer any questions you may have.
+Ask your doctor or pharmacist to answer any questions you may dryness of the lips, mouth, nose, eyes and skin.
+A moisturiser or petroleum jelly can be used to

 If side effects do occur, they may be: